awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-security-delegated.md

 1. Note the service role Amazon Resource Name \(ARN\)\.
 You will specify this ARN in the next procedure\.

-1. Configure a trust policy so that Automation trusts the service role\.
-For more information, see [Task 2: Add a trust relationship for Automation](automation-permissions.md#automation-trust2)\.

 ## Create a custom Automation document<a name="automation-walk-security-document"></a>

 This section describes how to create a custom Automation document that restarts EC2 instances\.
 AWS provides a default SSM document for restarting instances called AWS\-RestartEC2Instance\.
 The following procedure copies the content of that document to show you how to enter the service role in a document when you create your own\.
 By specifying the service role directly in the document, the user running the document does not require iam:PassRole permissions\.
 Without iam:PassRole permissions, the user can't use the service role elsewhere in AWS\.